realpython/materials/python-get-all-files-in-directory/README.md

 The code samples and supporting materials for the [corresponding tutorial](https://realpython.com/get-all-files-in-directory-python/) on Real Python.

-You'll find two directories to test your listing operations on:

-1. `Desktop`: A few files, and a few subdirectories with a few files
+You'll find a directort to test your listing operations on, `Desktop`, which has few files, and a few subdirectories with a few files.

-2. `large_dir`: An extremely large directory with files and subdirectories.
+You'll also find a script called `create_large_dir.py` which will create the `large_dir` example shown in the tutorial.
+You can try tweaking the numbers there to bulk up the number of files, or create custom directory trees.

-Use these to try out the different methods of listing.
+You can use these directories to try out the different methods of listing.

 The examples covered in the tutorial are in `examples.py`, with the recursive `.iterdir()` function in `skip_dirs.py`.

 ## Bonus Materials

 You'll also find a `bonus` folder.
 Here you'll find scripts that time a whole range of methods from the `pathlib` and `os` modules when it comes to producing a list of files.

+The main testing files are `testing_flat_dir.py` and `testing_nested_dir.py`/.You can tweak the constants at the beginning of these files to change the number of files and/or folders being tested.
+Along with the number of times the operations are tested.
+Be warned, though, that bumping up the numbers can cause the tests to take a long time.

 These scripts use the `make_files.py` module to generate large flat and nested directories just for the test.